bbwwgg/PRG1002_Dating_app/README.md

 ## 4.2.
 Web applications should respect a user's privacy and security
 Given that the app handles personal data (profiles, private conversations, and gameplay activity), security and privacy are important requirements.
 - authentication to be applied for log in feature using *AuthO*, including:
-  - hash, salt and apply jwt for user password to ensure security for user log in details. hash and salt is implemented using *bcryt* package, jwt is applied using *jsonwebtoken*.
+  - hash, salt and apply jwt for user password to ensure security for user log in details. hash and salt is implemented using *bcrypt* package, jwt is applied using *jsonwebtoken*.
   - multi-factor authentication to protect user account from being hacked.
 - authorisation to be applied for messaging and viewing profile feature using *AuthO*, including:
   - allow user to make privacy setting on who can view their profile, dividing in following settings.
 In GET requests to profile pages, the user profile setting and the user making requests are evaluated.